AMT MT Certification - Medical Technologist

 - Secondly, an applicant may apply if they have obtained a baccalaureate degree in medical technology from an accredited institution and have previously completed a medical laboratory technician (MLT) certification or a 50-week US MLT through a military training program, in addition to a minimum of one year of approved clinical laboratory experience.

 - Thirdly, an applicant with a baccalaureate degree from an accredited institution who has completed 35 credits of coursework related to clinical laboratory sciences may apply.
-Additionally, applicants must have completed an accredited medical technology training program or completed a minimum of one year of approved clinical laboratory experience through blood banking, microbiology, chemistry, and hematology.
+Additionally, applicants must have completed an accredited medical technology training program or completed at least one year of approved clinical laboratory experience through blood banking, microbiology, chemistry, and hematology.

 Remember that applicants with baccalaureate degrees from regionally or nationally accredited institutions in the United States who hold an active MT certification from another agency are eligible for this credential without taking an exam.
 In addition, foreign transcripts are suitable so long as the transcript is certified by a foreign transcription evaluation agency approved by AMT.